-The Alpine Strength and Conditioning Coach Level 1 represents the first level of the new IASI coaching pathway.
+The Alpine Strength and Conditioning Coach Level 1 is the introduction course for this new IASI pathway.

 Following interests expressed by members, the association has responded by setting up this new education branch, for those interested in becoming more involved in the physical training of novice and advance athletes.

-The Alpine S&C Coach Level 1 covers all aspects of what a coach needs to know before starting training novice athletes.
-This a 5 days-30 hours course with a one day assessment on the 6th day.
+The Alpine S&C Coach Level 1 covers many aspects of what a coach needs to know when training novice athletes.

 Physical Training Fundamentals